 I wanted to thank you again for the offer, I’m very excited for the chance to join [Company X], especially after getting to know the team!
 I took some time to talk about the offer with my family, and after doing some reflection, I’d like to ask a few questions.

 First, I would love to know if there is any flexibility on the base salary to ease my mind about the decision — my goal is to be at my next company for a long time, so it’s important to me to make sure that I’m set up for success.
 I’m also about to finish up the interview process with [Company Y] for a similar position (on the same type of team), which starts at $105,000 per year with a $14,000 signing bonus.
 I am much more excited to join [Company X], but the difference in pay is a significant barrier for me at the moment.
 Is it possible to increase the base pay to come as close as possible to $105,000, or perhaps offer a significant sign-on bonus to help mitigate the difference?
 If so, I would have no hesitation signing the offer right away.

 Again, I want to reiterate my excitement and interest in working at [Company X] — I’ve really enjoyed getting to know everyone I’ve spoken with, and from what it sounds like the team is working on some really great things that I know I can contribute to.

 Thank you again for this offer, please let me know your thoughts when you have a moment.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
-With these tips and guidance, we’ve seen a 5-20% increase in salary from our job-seekers in the program.
+With these tips and guidance, we’ve seen a 10-20% increase in salary from fellows in the program.